-The total cost curves of the short run are shown in Figure 28.
-Since fixed costs are constant, whatever be the level of output they are represented parallel to the output axis OX.
-The variable by a horizontal straight line, on the other hand, are varying with the levels of output.
-At zero costs, costs level of output, however, the variable are zero.
-Therefore, the total variable cost curve starts from origin (showing that at zero output, the variable costs are zero) and rises upwards to the right (indicating with increasing output the variable costs are also increasing).
-The that total cost curve is obtained by summation of total fixed cost and total variable cost at each level of output.
+The total cost curves of the short run are shown in Figure fixed costs are constant, whatever be the level of output they are represented parallel to the output axis OX.
+The variable by a horizontal straight line, the other hand, are varying with the levels of output.
+At zero level output, however, the variable costs are zero.
+Therefore, total variable cost curve starts from origin (showing that at zero output, the variable costs are zero) and rises upwards to the right (indicating that with increasing output the variable costs are also increasing).
+The total cost curve is obtained by summation of total fixed cost and total variable cost at each level of output.
 It commences at point F. At this point, no output Is produced and the total cost is equal to fixed cost, measured by OF.
 Average cost is the cost per unit of output.
 It is obtained as follows: